dev-cetera/df_router/README.md

               ),
               RouteBuilder(
                 basePath: '/chat',
-                shouldPreserve: false,
-                // Builds the widget even if the route is not on the stack.
+                // Pre-builds the widget even if the route is not at the top of
+                // the stack.
+This is useful for routes that are frequently
+                // navigated to or that takes some time to build.
                 shouldPrebuild: true,
                 builder: (context, prev, pathQuery) {
                   return ChatScreen(pathQuery: pathQuery);